JakeRoyRandall/pantry-panic-sql/README.md

 Run `python3 pantry.py --db pantry.db cook-plan` to consume the entire saved meal plan.
 Shared ingredients are aggregated, reserves are protected, and the plan clears only after all ledger debits succeed.
 An immediate transaction locks before checking availability; shortages, empty plans, or contention do not partially consume stock.

 Export the shopping list with `python3 pantry.py --db pantry.db shopping --format csv`.
 CSV uses name, current quantity, unit, and to_buy columns, sorted by purchase quantity descending then name; empty lists emit only the header.

+Create a recipe with `python3 pantry.py --db pantry.db add-recipe "Lunch" "Pasta=80" "Tinned tomatoes=1"`.
+Each quantity is per serving in the existing pantry item unit.
+Quote each argument when names contain spaces.
+Existing recipes, duplicate ingredients, unknown items, and invalid quantities are rejected; insertion is atomic.